Jeff-Russ/ror-guides/rails-database.md

 	> course1.students
 		=> # shows student data

-and show the other tables data by __"traversing the INNER JOIN."__ This is easier and more efficient but be aware that it's __not exactly the same as a direct assocation in some cases.__ We can use `<<` to add students and courses to each other but __if the INNNER JOIN has required fields we can't successfully save the record without adding to the JOIN directly.__ for this reason, you might want to do everything via an object from the JOIN when creating a record and then you can use the way possible with `:through` for modifying existing records.
+and show the other tables data by __"traversing the INNER JOIN."__ This is easier and more efficient but be aware that it's __not exactly the same as a direct association in some cases.__ We can use `<<` to add students and courses to each other but __if the INNNER JOIN has required fields we can't successfully save the record without adding to the JOIN directly.__ for this reason, you might want to do everything via an object from the JOIN when creating a record and then you can use the way possible with `:through` for modifying existing records.

 ________________________________________________________________________________
 ## Overriding Default Names with Associations

 __Replacing Model Names__

 In real life, people places and things have multiple roles and are named differently according to those changing roles.
-For example, a "person" becomes a "lawyer" in assocation with "law firm" and then becomes "husband" in relation to "wife" who is hopefully also a "person."
+For example, a "person" becomes a "lawyer" in association with "law firm" and then becomes "husband" in relation to "wife" who is hopefully also a "person."
 In our example teachers might also be "guidance counselor" or "football coach" after school hours.
 It would make sense for our association methods to reflect this; a FootballTeam model wouldn't make sense if it had a "teacher" method.

 We won't actually add any of this to our database but if we were to do so, the FootballTeam model class would show something like this: